StringManolo/MothSignal/BUGS.md

-- Problem with decoding some b64
+- Problem with decoding some b64 (Sox spectrogram colors are not realiable).